 Being Human in Conversation with David Lammy: My Education

-For our second ‘Being Human in Conversation’ online event we were thrilled to be joined by David Lammy, Labour MP for Tottenham and Shadow Secretary of State for Justice, and Nicholas Harrison, Professor of French and Postcolonial Studies at King’s College London.
+For our second ‘Being Human in Conversation’ online event on 24 June we were thrilled to be joined by David Lammy, Labour MP for Tottenham and Shadow Secretary of State for Justice, and Nicholas Harrison, Professor of French and Postcolonial Studies at King’s College London.

-Professor Nicholas Harrison will be in conversation with the Rt Hon David Lammy MP about his transformative and sometimes uncomfortable experiences of education and how these have shaped his political work.
-The conversation will launch off from David’s recent publication, Tribes: How Our Need to Belong Can Make or Break Society (2020), where he shares personal stories and memories from his time at a boarding school in Peterborough.
-Together they will discuss the role of schools and of humanities education in creating ‘shared cultural experiences’ and ‘shared values’ (Tribes), and the relationship, and possible disconnect, between social mobility and social equality.
+Professor Nicholas Harrison in conversation with the Rt Hon David Lammy MP about his transformative and sometimes uncomfortable experiences of education and how these have shaped his political work.
+The conversation launched off from David’s recent publication, Tribes: How Our Need to Belong Can Make or Break Society (2020), where he shares personal stories and memories from his time at a boarding school in Peterborough.
+Together they discuss the role of schools and of humanities education in creating ‘shared cultural experiences’ and ‘shared values’ (Tribes), and the relationship, and possible disconnect, between social mobility and social equality.
+Professor Sarah Churchwell chairs.

 - David Lammy is the Labour MP for Tottenham and Shadow Secretary of State for Justice.
 He recently published Tribes: How Our Need to Belong Can Make or Break Society (2020).
 Both memoir and call-to-arms, Tribes explores both the benign and malign effects of our need to belong.

 - Nicholas Harrison is Professor of French and Postcolonial Studies at King’s College London.
 His recent book, Our Civilizing Mission: The Lessons of Colonial Education (2019), is a response to current anxieties about the historical and conceptual foundations of the ‘humanities’.